romualdo97/parallel_computing_studies/001_gpu_programming_model_II/README.md

 ![enter image description here](https://i.imgur.com/qtvVLNa.png)

-The next is the exact list of libraries you must to link for run the hello world opencv program (YOU ONLY WILL BE ABLE TO READ `.bmp` IMAGES FOR MORE FUNCTIONALITY READ **Step 18**).
+The next is the exact list of libraries you must to link for run the hello world opencv program (YOU ONLY WILL BE ABLE TO READ `.bmp` IMAGES FOR MORE FUNCTIONALITY READ **STEP 19**).

 	opencv_core331d.lib
 	opencv_highgui331d.lib